Course Catalog

 Program Outcomes: This program provides students with essential skills and knowledge for success in industrial maintenance and technology.
 Graduates develop proficiency in interpreting blueprints and solving electrical circuitry problems.
 They learn to inspect, maintain, and repair industrial mechanical systems, fluid power, and piping systems.
 Additionally, students gain expertise in industrial motor control systems, PLC systems, wiring, and instrumentation.
 Through hands-on training, graduates are well-prepared to excel in the industrial maintenance and technology field.

-Careers: Industrial Electrician, Industrial Systems Technician
+Careers: Industrial Machinery Mechanics; Industrial Electrician, Industrial Systems Technician

 Length of Program: 4 Terms